BrianVia/mms/README.md

 * 'uws' package needs binary modules, for platforms where we can't compile (some NAS devices) we might want to replace it by 'ws' in engine.io

+## Running
+    $ npm start
+    Server will start on port 10222

 ## Testing
 For testing purposes used *mocha* framework.
 To run tests, you should do this:
 ```bash